Pre-School Class

 • Touch (feeling rough and smooth objects)

-• Botany: Parts of plants, how plants grow, care of plants, study of roots, stems, leaves, flowers and seeds.
+• Botany: Parts of plants, how plants grow, taking care of plants.
+Study of roots, stems, leaves, flowers and seeds.

 • Science: Simple experiments to develop an understanding of physical science and how it relates to planet Earth.